This article describes the function of the Create Rescue Agent option for Datto appliances capable of running local virtualizations.

 A: Yes, if the Source Agent is encrypted, the Rescue Agent will use the same encryption settings.

 Q: Do Rescue Agents replicate their backups to the Datto Cloud?

 A: Yes, Rescue Agents can replicate offsite.

-Q: Does the Rescue Agent needs to sync a full base image offsite before normal offsite sync begins, despite it not needing a full backup to start running?
+Q: Does the Rescue Agent need to sync a full base image offsite before normal offsite sync begins, despite it not needing a full backup to start running?